semojs/semo/docs/usage/solution/index.md

 # Solutions

-`Semo` solutions are first and foremost solutions tailored to specific scenarios.
-Secondly, they leverage some of `Semo`'s capabilities.
-If `Semo` is not used, then it is still a solution, unrelated to `Semo`.
+A `Semo` solution is primarily a solution designed for a specific scenario, and secondarily, it might leverage some of `Semo`'s capabilities.
+If `Semo` is not used, it remains a solution, just unrelated to `Semo`.

-## Enterprise Solutions
+## Enterprise-level Solutions

 ```
-- Frontend project scaffolding
+- Front-end project scaffold
-- Backend project scaffolding
+- Back-end project scaffold
-- Admin project scaffolding
+- Admin project scaffold
-- Mini-program development scaffolding
+- Mini-program development scaffold
 ...
 ```

-If combined with different types of businesses, such as e-commerce, finance, and so on, various variants can be formed.
-Even the same type can have different solutions.
-Therefore, in the end, we accumulate technical expertise that suits our own enterprise, enabling us to achieve standardization and technological accumulation in the enterprise development process.
-These scaffolding projects are designed to improve the consistency and efficiency of internal projects in an enterprise.
-They may not necessarily need to be open-source or meet the usage scenarios of other companies.
-However, internally within the enterprise, scaffolding can reduce redundant construction, improve project consistency, and save costs for future development and maintenance.
+If different types of businesses are added, such as e-commerce, finance, etc., many variations can be combined.
+Different solutions can exist for the same type.
+Therefore, the ultimate goal within an enterprise is to build suitable technology accumulation, enabling standardization and technological consolidation during the enterprise's growth.
+This type of scaffold project aims to improve the consistency and development efficiency of projects within the enterprise.
+It doesn't necessarily need to be open-source or meet the usage scenarios of other companies.
+However, within the enterprise, scaffolds can reduce repetitive construction, improve project consistency, and save costs in subsequent development and maintenance.

-## Open-Source Solutions
+## Open-source Solutions

-Although solutions vary from one enterprise to another, there can still be open-source solutions.
-For example, [Ant Design's Scaffold Market](https://scaffold.ant.design/).
-Currently, there are no open-source scaffolding projects based on `Semo`, but hopefully, there will be in the future.
+Although, as mentioned above, solutions differ across enterprises, open-source solutions can also exist, for example, [Ant Design's scaffold market](https://scaffold.ant.design/).
+Currently, there are no open-source scaffolds based on `Semo`, but hopefully, there will be in the future.

-Generally, we believe that an open-source solution would achieve better quality, including security, scalability, and functionality.
+Generally, it is believed that an open-source solution achieves better quality, including security, extensibility, and functionality.